Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Introduction

 \section{Introduction}

-The long-anticipated end of Moore's Law and Dennard Scaling has dramatically increased commercial and academic interest in computational accelerators~\cite{groq_think_fast,catapult_v2,hennessy_new_2019,catapult_v1,tpu_v2,cerebras_stencil,tpu}.
+The long-anticipated end of Moore's Law and Dennard Scaling has dramatically increased commercial and academic interest in computational accelerators~\cite{groq_think_fast,catapult_v2,hennessy_new_2019,catapult_v1,tpu_v2,cerebras_stencil,tpu,soda,auto_systolic,HeteroHalide, lstm_accel, fpga_sort,gemmini-dac,cnn_edge}.
 As with any hardware artifact, accelerators require many iterations of design, debugging, testing, and software development.
 Detailed hardware simulation is at the heart of this activity, and a simulation's turnaround time and throughput can directly affect designer productivity and product quality.

 Designers, however, face a dilemma.
-Software RTL simulators offer much faster turnaround and better visibility into the hardware than prototypes (e.g., on FPGAs).
-Simulation, however, runs much slower than hardware, which can be a bottleneck when simulating a large design, running a long execution, or performing extensive testing.
+Software RTL simulators offer much faster turnaround and better visibility into hardware internals than FPGA prototypes.
+Simulation, however, runs far slower than hardware, which can be a bottleneck when simulating a large design, running a long execution, or performing extensive testing.

-Since the advent of multicore, parallelism is the preferred approach to improve software performance.
-RTL simulation appears to offer many opportunities for parallelism.
-Indeed, hardware description languages (HDL) such as Verilog or VHDL~\cite{flake_verilog_2020} contain parallel constructs for describing parallel hardware components that run independently and synchronize only at clock edges.
-However, designers want circuits that run at high clock frequencies, which constrains the number of gates between clock edges.
-Therefore, a realistic RTL design comprises many \emph{tiny}, independent computation tasks.
-The resulting fine-grain parallelism interacts poorly with multicore processors because frequent synchronization and communication are (relatively) costly.
+Since the advent of multicore processors, parallelism has been the preferred approach to improve software performance.
+RTL simulation seems to offer many opportunities to follow such an approach.
+For example, hardware description languages (HDL) like Verilog or VHDL~\cite{flake_verilog_2020} contain parallel constructs for describing independent hardware components that run in parallel and synchronize only at clock edges.
+RTL designs comprise many independent computation tasks.
+The designers, however, want circuits to run at high clock frequencies, which limits the number of gates between clock edges.
+Consequently, realistic RTL designs comprise many \emph{tiny} tasks.
+Modern multicore processors struggle with these fine-grain tasks because synchronization and communication are costly.